 You can now register your pets with us 24 hours a day by completing our simple online registration form

-By registering your animals with Derbyshire Veterinary Services Ltd you agree to abide by the following terms which enable us to provide our service to you.
+In addition to the Terms of Business of Independent Vetcare Ltd, by using the services of Derbyshire Veterinary Services/Overdale Veterinary Centre you agree to abide by the following terms which enable us to provide our service to you.

 Farm Clients – Unless agreed in advance with a partner, payment is required in full within 28 days of the invoice date.
 An additional discount may be given if immediate payment is made upon collection of goods.